Thaumatized/wonder-kanban/README.md

 ## Backend
 the backend is built with PHP and can be transferred to a server running php as is.
 Do however provide the php with credentials for the SQL server.

-for the SQL server there is the wonder-kanban.sql file containing sql to create the necessary tables.
+for the SQL server there is the kanban.sql file containing sql to create the necessary tables.

 ## Frontend
 frontend scripting is done with TypeScript and must be compiled to JavaScript. this can be done using tsc.